-This page describes how IAM database authentication works on Cloud SQL instances, and how it affects the creation of users and service accounts, and logins.
+This page describes how IAM database authentication works on Cloud SQL instances, how it affects the creation of users and service accounts, and logins from those accounts.

-Cloud SQL is integrated with IAM to help you better monitor and manage access for users and service accounts to databases.
+Cloud SQL is integrated with Identity and Access Management (IAM) to help you better manage login access for users and service accounts to databases.
 This feature is called IAM database authentication.

-- IAM database authentication that uses IAM to authenticate a database user.
+- IAM database authentication uses IAM to authenticate a user by using an access token.

-In IAM, you define who (identity) has what access (role) for which resource.
-Permission to access a resource (a Cloud SQL instance) isn't granted directly to the end user.
-Instead, permissions are grouped into roles, and roles are granted to authenticated members.
+When using IAM authentication, permission to access a resource (a Cloud SQL instance) isn't granted directly to the end user.
+Instead, permissions are grouped into roles, and roles are granted to principals.
 For more information, see the IAM overview.

-- Members.
-In Cloud SQL, you can use two types of IAM members: A user account, and a service account (for applications).
-Other member types, such as Google groups, G Suite domains, or Cloud Identity domains are not supported.
+- Principals.
+In Cloud SQL, you can use two types of principals: A user account, and a service account (for applications).
+Other principal types, such as Google groups, Google Workspace domains, or Cloud Identity domains are not supported for IAM database authentication.
 For more information, see Concepts related to identity.